Star Fox 2: Official release

 When compiling a list of games to include on the Super NES Classic dedicated console, the system's producer proposed the inclusion of Star Fox 2.
 He thought it would be a waste otherwise to never release a completed and debugged game.
 Nintendo had preserved the game since its completion, making it easy to bring it to the Super NES Classic.
 The device was announced along with Star Fox 2's inclusion in June 2017.
 The announcement came as a delightful surprise to Cuthbert.
 No one from Argonaut or Q-Games was consulted or otherwise made aware ahead of the reveal.
 Some of the original developers celebrated the announcement.

 The Super NES Classic was released on September 29, 2017, in North America and Europe and on October 5 in Japan.
 The version is the localized English ROM that was completed in the 1990s, though Cuthbert suspected Nintendo had to make minor changes, such as altering screen flashing, to get it past modern regulations.
 Promotional artwork for Star Fox 2 was created by Takaya Imamura, the original Star Fox character designer.
 The instruction manual was released digitally online and included concept art and design documents, an unusual move for Nintendo.

-In December 2019, Nintendo released a video of upcoming games for its Nintendo Switch Online NES and Super NES services.
-The update includes Star Fox 2 as a part of its portfolio of games, playable by those with an active Nintendo Switch Online membership as of December 12, 2019.
+The game later received a second release via the Nintendo Switch's Nintendo Classics service on December 12, 2019.